petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 Calkit, an open source
 tool I've been working on to help with reproducibility in research projects.

+Full disclosure: There is a paid aspect of the Calkit Cloud to help pay for the costs of running the system, since it allows for storage of artifacts, but the software is fully open source and there is a free plan that provides more than enough storage to do what we'll do here.

 Calkit defines a framework for managing the entire project, not just the writing part, but we'll just focus on writing and document creation here.